GV907-7-AU-CO:

 - Measure variables of interest and conduct empirical analyses using various statistical methods.

-- Improving independent learning and performance: Students will learn to address their own research topics in a quantitative framework with an eye towards scholarly publication.
+- Address their own research topics with an eye towards scholarly publication.

-- Writing: Students learn how to theorize, generate empirically testable hypotheses, and report on and discuss results of quantitative analyses.
+- Theorize, generate empirically testable hypotheses, and report on and discuss results of quantitative and qualitative analyses.

 The module is the core module for students on the MA/MSC/MRes in Political Economy and can be taken as an option by students on other Masters courses in the Department of Government.